Dherse/masterproef/content/1_background.typ

 === Embedding a photonic processor in a larger system <photonic_processors_in_systems>

 In this thesis, the focus will mainly be on the design of circuits for photonic processors.
 However, one must keep in mind that photonic processors are not standalone systems but rather components of larger, more complex systems.
 Complex systems are rarely limited to a single domain.
 Indeed, they are often composed of multiple technologies, such as digital electronics, analog electronics, photonic circuits, and real-time processing.
 Therefore, it is important to understand how photonic processors can be embedded into these larger systems and how they can be integrated into existing systems.
 The act of integrating multiple technologies is often called codesign.
-Photonic processors are already a form of codesign, since they are composed of both photonic and electronic components.
+Photonic processors are already a form of codesign since they are composed of both photonic and electronic components.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))